pyminihack/pyhack-manual/pyhack-camp-manual_en.md

 - You may eat snacks freely.
 Organizers will buy and bring some to the pension.
 - The pension will provide coffee for free.
 If running out of coffee, you can ask them and they will refill asap.
 - English tea and Japanese tea are also available.
-- You should use a coffee cup or a glass at least half a day.
+- You should use 1 coffee cup or 1 glass for at least half a day.
 - You may drink alcohol freely at dinner and until next morning.
 Organizers will buy and bring some to the pension.
 - You may drink draft beer freely from barrels organizers will have bought, in the time frame when you may drink alcohol as stated above.
 - You may drink delicious water (tap water but good) freely from taps by the door of the dining room (entrance hall side).